ParkJaeyun94/spring_summary/note.md

 > Classes annotated with @ControllerAdvice can be declared explicitly as Spring beans or auto-detected via classpath scanning.

 - @ExceptionHandler
 > Annotation for handling exceptions in specific handler classes and / or handler methods.

 - @PathVariable
->
+> Annotation which indicates that a method parameter should be bound to a URI template variable.

 - @RequestBody
 > Annotation indicating a method parameter should be bound to the body of  the web request.
 >
 - @RequestMapping
 > Annotation for Mapping web requests onto methods in request handling classes with flexible method signatures.

 - @RestController
-> A convenience annotation that is itself annotated with
-@controller and @ResponseBody
+> A convenience annotation that is itself annotated with @controller and @ResponseBody

 - @RestControllerAdvice
 > A convenience annotation that is itself annotated with @ControllerAdvice and @ResponseBody.